panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 After 3 seconds, the promise is rejected with `new Error('Unable to sum numbers')`.
 Because of rejection, the function execution jumps into the `catch (e){ }` clause where the base salary is multiplied by 2.

+Miser pays twice.
+Now the boss has to pay double salaries.
+Nice one!

 If you don't catch a rejected promise, then the error propagates and the promise returned by the `async` function gets rejected:

 ```javascript